nautobot/nautobot/nautobot/docs/models/extras/status.md

 ### Importing Objects with a `status` Field

-When using CSV import to reference a `status` field on an object, the `Status.slug` field is used.
+When using CSV import to reference a `status` field on an object, the `Status.name` field is used.

-For example, the default **Active** status has a slug of `active`, so the `active` value would be used for import.

 ## Customizing Statuses